polterguy/phosphorusfive-dox/chapter-14.md

 ![alt tag](screenshots/chapter-14-3.png)

 Basically, the app contains most things you'd expect from a CRUD app.
 The app will also be designed, such that it is easily extendible, and can be easily modified, to hold other types of data.
 The user will also be able to *"page"* back and forth.
-By default, our app will show only 5 contacts at the time, but this can be changed, by modifying a single integer value in our app.
+By default, our app will show only 5 contacts at the time.
+But this can be changed, by modifying a single integer value in our app.

 ## Let's begin

-First create a folder named *"contacts"* inside of your *"/core/p5.webapp/system42/apps"* folder.
+First create a folder named *"contacts"* inside of your *"/core/p5.webapp/system42/apps/"* folder.
 We will put our entire application into this folder.

 Create a file called *"launch.hl"* inside of your *"/contacts/"* folder.
-The name of this file is important, since the CMS in System42, will look for a file with that exact name, inside of your folder.
+The name of this file is important, since the CMS in System42, will look for a file with that exact name inside of your folder.
 If the CMS finds this file, it will create a menu item, automatically for us, inside of our *"Apps"* menu dropdown.
 When this menu item is clicked, it will execute our *"launch.hl"* file.
 Hence, this file's path, becomes our *"desktop icon"* to launch our app, in addition to its main startup logic.
 Our *"launch.hl"* file will contain most of our application's code.

 **system42/apps/contacts/launch.hl**